chiehpower/telegram_bot/README.md

 # Telegram Bot

-Mainly it can handle some actions regarding cloud management such as controlling the Compute Engine on GCP.
+Mainly it can handle some actions regarding cloud management such as controlling Compute Engine on GCP.

 ## Usage